 The college offers a bachelor’s degree in Liberal Studies through the Liberal Studies Department.
 The Liberal Studies Track I major is a cross-disciplinary liberal arts program of study that meets both the General Education and major requirements of the university.
 This major prepares students in the broad content necessary for successful elementary school teaching.
 Track I students often begin taking credential program courses in the junior or senior year, and complete the credential program in the first year after graduating.
 The Integrated Teacher Preparation Program (ITEP) is a Liberal Studies major that combines a broad liberal arts course of study with teacher preparation courses.
 ITEP students graduate with both a BA degree and a Preliminary Multiple Subject Teaching Credential.
 For more information, refer to the Liberal Studies Department section of this catalog.

 Master’s degree programs are offered in two departments within the College.
-General procedures, policies, requirements, and applications for the master’s degrees are available from the Graduate Studies and Research Office, ED1-7 (www.ced.csulb.edu/graduate), and are listed following each option and specialization in the appropriate section of the catalog.
+General procedures, policies, requirements, and applications for the master’s degrees are available from the Graduate Studies and Research Office, ED1-7 (www.ced.csulb.edu/graduate), and are listed following each option in the appropriate section of the catalog.
 In order to pursue a master's degree, students must submit applications to both the University and the program.

 The Teacher Education Department offers six options in the Master of Arts in Education: Curriculum and Instruction (Elementary Education), Curriculum and Instruction (Secondary Education), Dual Language Development, Early Childhood Education, Mathematics Education, and Reading/Language Arts.